kebschulllab/Dissecting-Atlas-Registered-Tissue/README.md

 - DART's source code is available under the GNU General Public License version 3
 - VisuAlign is developed by the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+## Contributing
+For support or issues, please open an “Issue” on our GitHub repository.
+To contribute to the software, please email manjari.anant@gmail.com and rishikoneru2005@gmail.com.